Lois Butler: Skiing

 Butler was a skier and she represented Canada at the 1936 Winter Olympics in Garmisch-Partenkirchen, captaining the women's team and competing in the women's combined event.

 Flying and the ATA

 Together the Butlers set a world record for two-seater light planes, of 119.77 m.p.h. in 1928.

 Butler was one of the earliest women pilots appointed to the Air Transport Auxiliary (ATA) in 1940 by the Commandant Pauline Gower.
 By the end of the war, she had more than 1000 flying hours and had flown 36 types of aircraft, and was one of the most experienced service pilots.

 After the war the family moved to Salisbury, (now Harare) in what was then called Southern Rhodesia (now Zimbabwe).
 They bought tobacco farms near Bulawayo, but the couple later returned to Studham Hall, in Bedfordshire, leaving their son, David, to run the business.

-Lois Butler died of a heart attack, in Piraeus, Greece, on 17 August 1970.
+Butler died of a heart attack, in Piraeus, Greece, on 17 August 1970.
 She was buried in St Mary's Church, Studham, in Bedfordshire.